Home

 What is the best affirmation wording for you?

-When I first started working with affirmations I found that certain bold affirmations were "too much" for me, in the sense that the way they were stated I could not believe them.
+When I first started working with affirmations I found that certain bold affirmations felt "too much" for me, in that I couldn't quite bring myself to believing them.

 For instance, if I tended to worry about a particular issue and I used an affirmation like "I am calm and present now", that would make me counter-think, 'Well, I'm not calm, I'm worried about such and such, how could I possibly be calm now?'

-Overtime you can modify your affirmation from a "soft" approach to a more bolder one, as you increase your belief in the power of the affirmation.
+Over time you can modify your affirmation from a "soft" approach to a more bold one, as you increase your belief in the power of the affirmation.

 Here are some suggestions: